-Given the aforementioned concerns regarding both general security investment practices and cross-shareholding relationships in Japan, Glass Lewis will generally recommend voting against the chair of the board when the size of strategic shares held by the company exceeds 10% or more of its net assets disclosed in the securities report for the previous fiscal year.
-However, beginning with shareholder meetings held on and after February 1, 2023, when making these voting recommendations, we will carefully review a company's disclosure of its strategic shareholding policies and practices, and may refrain from recommending shareholders vote against directors for this issue alone when the company has disclosed a clear plan for reducing the size of its strategic shareholdings including the specific amount of reduction and the timeframe for the reduction.
-Additionally, we may also refrain from recommending voting against directors when the company has posted an average return on equity (ROE) of five percent or more over the past five fiscal years even if the size of strategic shares held by the company falls in the range between 10% and 20% of its net assets.
+Given the aforementioned concerns regarding both general security investment practices and cross-shareholding relationships in Japan, Glass Lewis will generally recommend voting against the chair of the board when the size of strategic shares held by the company is 10% or more of its net assets as disclosed in the securities report for the previous fiscal year.
+However, when making these voting recommendations, we will carefully review a company's disclosure of its strategic shareholding policies and practices, and may refrain from recommending shareholders vote against directors for this issue alone when the company has disclosed a clear plan for reducing the size of its strategic shareholdings including the specific amount of reduction and the timeframe for the reduction.

+Additionally, we may also refrain from recommending voting against directors when the company has posted an average return on equity (ROE) of 5% or more over the past five fiscal years even if the size of strategic shares held by the company falls in the range between 10% and 20% of its net assets.